;

 The Bun Shop

 If you like savory pastries, The Bun Shop has plenty of good options.
 It’s not a cafe you would go to for a full meal, but if you’re serious about your work this is the place.
 Whenever I’ve visited, the majority of customers have their laptops out, earbuds in, and are hard at work.
-It’s a small space and can get crowded at times, but when available, you have the option of couches, cafe tables, or a communal bench table.
-It’s location in walkable Mt.
-Vernon is a plus for when you would rather move around throughout the day than sit in front of the computer for hours straight.
+It’s a small space and can get crowded at peak hours, but when available, you have the option of couches, cafe tables, or a communal bench table.
+It’s location in the walkable Mt.
+Vernon neighborhood is a plus for when you would rather move around throughout the day than sit in front of the computer for hours straight.
 239 W Read St.

 Cafe Fili